Donnzh/node-pdfmake-demo/README.md

-a simple edm server of generate pdf receipt and sending emails. using pdfmake and nodemailer, edm templates using zurb
+a simple edm server of generate pdf receipt and sending emails. using pdfmake and nodemailer, edm templates using fundation-zurb-email

 presentation:
 https://donnzh.github.io/pdf-email/

 a detail explanation can be found in GitHubGist: https://gist.github.com/Donnzh/78fd63517878d98493c765d1d83036fc